Insult

 In any case, a receipt is given to you as soon as the Public Prosecutor's Office has registered your complaint.

-In this case, it is necessary to file a complaint against X, whether it is a simple complaint, or a civil party claim.
+In this case, you have to file a complaint against X, whether it's a simple complaint or a civil party claim.

-You must go to a police station or the gendarmerie of your choice.
+To file a complaint, you must go to the police station or to the gendarme of your choice.

-The police or gendarmerie services are obliged to register the complaint.
+Police or gendarmerie services are obliged to register your complaint if you are a victim of infringement.

-The complaint is then forwarded to the public prosecutor for a decision on further action (investigation, closure without further action...).
+The complaint is then forwarded to the public prosecutor for him to decide on what to do next (investigation, no follow-up classification, etc.).

-If you don't know the perpetrator, you can fill out an online pre-complaint before traveling.
+If you don't know the perpetrator, you can fill out a online pre-complaint before you move.

 Online Pre-Complaint